GTLB Investors Have Opportunity to Lead GitLab Inc. Securities Fraud Lawsuit

-Why: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of GitLab Inc. (NASDAQ: GTLB) between June 6, 2023 and March 4, 2024, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than November 4, 2024.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of GitLab Inc. (NASDAQ: GTLB) between June 6, 2023 and March 4, 2024, both dates inclusive (the "Class Period"), of the important November 4, 2024 lead plaintiff deadline.

 So what: If you purchased GitLab securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.